 How is facial paralysis treated?

 Although many cases resolve spontaneously, there are times when treatment is extensive.
-Depending on the cause of the paralysis, the treatment may include medication, physical therapy or surgery to relieve pressure on the facial nerve.
+Depending on the cause of the paralysis, the treatment may include medication or a referral for physical therapy or possibly surgery to relieve pressure on the facial nerve.